🧠

 Never indexed

-Only the labels (the site name) are searchable — the secret itself is never added to memory, never sent to any AI.
+Only the labels are searchable — the secret itself is never added to memory, never sent to any AI.

 11 secret types